rekalogika/rekalogika-docs/docs/pivot-table/index.md

 import DocCardList from '@theme/DocCardList';

-Renders a query result set into a pivot table.
+A PHP library for transforming multidimensional data into a pivot table.

 ## Sections